Skip to content

 Why should topical anesthetics never be dispensed for home use?

-Repeated use of topical anesthetics is directly toxic to the corneal epithelium and corneal nerves.
-Ongoing exposure can cause anesthetic keratopathy with epithelial breakdown, stromal melting, ring infiltrates, and permanent scarring.
-Because the medication masks pain while damage progresses, patients may present late with severe disease.
-For that reason, topical anesthetics are for supervised in-office use only.
-Outpatient pain control should use safer options such as cycloplegia, surface protection, topical NSAIDs when appropriate, and systemic analgesics.
+Repeated topical anesthetic use is directly toxic to the corneal epithelium and nerves.
+It can cause anesthetic keratopathy with epithelial breakdown, ring infiltrates, stromal melting, and permanent scarring.
+Because the medication masks pain while damage progresses, patients often present late with severe disease.
+Outpatient pain control should use safer strategies: cycloplegia, surface protection, topical NSAIDs, and oral analgesics.

-How should an oral analgesic regimen be chosen for ocular pain?
+How should oral analgesics be chosen for ocular pain?

 When is a bandage contact lens contraindicated?

-What should patients be told to watch for after a painful eye injury?
+What should patients watch for after a painful eye injury?

-Patients should return urgently for worsening pain, reduced vision, increasing redness, increasing photophobia, new discharge, or a persistent foreign body sensation.
-These can suggest infection, a retained foreign body, worsening inflammation, or delayed healing.
-Short-interval follow-up is important for larger abrasions, bandage lens use, or any case where symptoms are not improving as expected.
+Patients should return urgently for worsening pain, reduced vision, increasing redness or photophobia, new discharge, or persistent foreign body sensation that does not improve.
+These findings can suggest infection, a retained or missed foreign body, worsening inflammation, or delayed healing.
+Providing clear written return precautions and scheduling short-interval follow-up (typically 24–48 hours for significant injuries) are essential safety measures.